Olympus TG-5 vs Sony RX100 II

 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the RX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
+Both the TG-5 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus TG-5 or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus Tough TG-5: